raahuldutta/raahuldutta.github.io/_posts/2022-11-19-model-deploymet-kserve.md

 Canary rollout is a deployment strategy when you can release a new version of model to a small percent of the production traffic.
 Lets deploy the below yaml files on your cluster with the new version.

+The below yaml file(`torchserve.yaml`) deploy the production model.

 ```yaml
 apiVersion: "serving.kserve.io/v1beta1"
 kind: "InferenceService"